 For more information, please contact us by emailing firstname.lastname@example.org.

 - City Cares Bursary - undergraduate students who meet the eligibility criteria and have disclosed their care leaver status on UCAS will be awarded up to £3,500 each year of their studies for up to three years.
 This only applies to first year undergraduate students who get in touch before 31st October of their first year.

 - Hardship Fund - students who find themselves in financial hardship can apply for the Hardship Fund.
 Care-experienced students are eligible for support of up to £1,200

 - Emergency Summer Fund - care-experienced students who are struggling financially outside of term time may be eligible for up to £2,000 in additional support.
 To find out more, you must make an appointment with the DMS for care leavers

-- Graduation package - care-experienced students in their final year of undergraduate studies who have completed their studies will be offered a meeting with the DMS as well as an appointment with a careers consultant.
-Upon attending both appointments, City will help cover the costs of graduation including gown hire, photos and two family/friend tickets.
+- Graduation package - care-experienced students in their final year of undergraduate studies who have completed their studies will be offered a meeting with the DMS.
+Upon attending the appointment, City Cares will discuss a financial package with the student to aid the transition between graduation and life after City.

 - A Designated Member of Staff (DMS) for care leavers is your first point of contact and is here to support you throughout your time at City

 - Accommodation - care-experienced students (throughout their undergraduate degree) are prioritised for City’s partner student accommodation provided they have City as their firm choice by the UCAS deadline.
 We work closely with City’s Accommodation Advisers to ensure students are allocated accommodation that best meets their needs.